Pythagorean triple: Heronian triangle triples

 A Heronian triangle is commonly defined as one with integer sides whose area is also an integer.
-The lengths of the sides of such a triangle form a Heronian triple (a, b, c) for a ≤ b ≤ c.
+The lengths of the sides of such a triangle form a Heronian triple (a, b, c).
 Every Pythagorean triple is a Heronian triple, because at least one of the legs a, b must be even in a Pythagorean triple, so the area ab/2 is an integer.
 Not every Heronian triple is a Pythagorean triple, however, as the example (4, 13, 15) with area 24 shows.

 If (a, b, c) is a Heronian triple, so is (ka, kb, kc) where k is any positive integer; its area will be the integer that is k^{2} times the integer area of the (a, b, c) triangle.

 The Heronian triple (a, b, c) is primitive provided a, b, c are setwise coprime.
 (With primitive Pythagorean triples the stronger statement that they are pairwise coprime also applies, but with primitive Heronian triangles the stronger statement does not always hold true, such as with (7, 15, 20).)
 Here are a few of the simplest primitive Heronian triples that are not Pythagorean triples: